Nevada Tax Deed & Lien Auctions — Live Data Parcel-level data

 Nevada is a tax lien state.
 Tax lien sold, then after 2-3 years delinquent, county can sell deed.
 No post-deed redemption.

 DeedFlex aggregates Nevada tax sale listings from county auction platforms and scores each property 0-100 based on estimated equity, market conditions, risk flags, and state-specific rules.
-Sign up for a free trial to browse all available Nevada properties with full deal analysis.
+Start with Pro ($89/mo) to browse all available Nevada properties with full deal analysis.

 Opening bids vary widely by county and property.
 Nevada has an average property tax rate of 0.6%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.